Seamonsters-2605/Seamonsters-2605.github.io/docs/microbit/index.md

 ## Try Python!

-You can also use Mu to write Python code without a Micro:Bit.
-Click the **Mode** button and switch to Python 3 mode.
-Now click the **REPL** button, and in the REPL panel type `2 * 3` and press Enter.
+You can also use Mu to run Python code on your computer, without a Micro:Bit.
+Go to the [Learning Python](../learn-python) page.